Look at What I'm Doing: Self-Supervised Spatial Grounding of Narrations in Instructional Videos: Experiments

 \subsection{Grounding interactions and objects in video}

-} \paragraph{Self-training dataset.} We self-train our proposed model on uncurated instructional videos from the HowTo100M dataset~\cite{miech2019howto100m}.
-This dataset contains approximately 1.2 million instructional videos that are sourced from YouTube, encompassing multiple domains such as cooking and hand-crafting.
-These videos contain narrations that are either uploaded manually by users or the output of an Automatic Speech Recognition (ASR) system.
-Furthermore, the narrations have been pre-processed to remove all stop words.
-As noted in prior work~\cite{miech2020end}, there is a weak temporal alignment between the narrations and the video clips, adding another degree of difficulty in training with such videos.
-The misalignments are due to the nature of instructional videos where an interaction is often narrated before or after demonstrating it.
+} \paragraph{Self-training and evaluation datasets.} We self-train our proposed model on instructional videos from the HowTo100M dataset~\cite{miech2019howto100m}.
 To reduce the computational burden of training over the entire 100M clips, we identify a set of clips from the dataset that roughly aligns with the YouCook2 dataset.
 To achieve this goal, we extract a list of verb and nouns from the vocabulary of YouCook2 and filter HowTo100M video clips with narrations that contain these words.
 Our final pre-training set comprises approximately 250,000 video clips.
-As we will discuss later, note that our base video and language features were trained on the entire HowTo100M dataset, which provides a good starting point for our learning task.
+We use the publicly available base video and language feature encoders \cite{miech2020end} that are trained on the entire HowTo100M dataset, which provides a good initialization for our learning task.

-\paragraph{Evaluation datasets.} \addtext{We introduce a new evaluation dataset, YouCook2-Interactions, that provides spatial bounding box annotations for interactions that are described by a natural language sentence.
+\addtext{For evaluation, we introduce a new evaluation dataset, YouCook2-Interactions, that provides spatial bounding box annotations for interactions that are described by a natural language sentence.
 Our dataset is built on the validation split of the YouCook2 dataset~\cite{youcook2zhou2018}.
-We describe our dataset in full in the supplemental.} We evaluate using our collected YouCook2-Interactions dataset for localizing described interactions.
+We describe our dataset in full in the supplemental.} Please see more details of the self-training and our collected dataset in the supplemental.
+We evaluate using our collected YouCook2-Interactions dataset for localizing narrated interactions.

-In addition to localizing interactions given a sentence description, we also consider localizing objects given a single object keyword.
+In addition to localizing interactions given a sentence narration, we also consider localizing objects in video given a single object keyword.
 For localizing single objects, we evaluate on the YouCook2-BB dataset~\cite{ZhLoCoBMVC18}.
-The YouCook2-BB dataset is constructed by augmenting the original YouCook2 dataset with bounding box annotations for object locations.
+The YouCook2-BB dataset augments the original YouCook2 dataset with bounding box annotations for object locations.
 In our experiments on YouCook2-BB, we only evaluate our approach on the validation split since the test split annotations are not readily available.